Git - Clone

 About

-git clone creates a local repository from remote repository you’d like to contribute to.
+git clone creates a clone known as local repository from a remote repository.

 cloning in git means: